 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision Î The views and opinions of all children are valued.
-Student voice is heard through class lessons, PSHE and the School Council.
-Children with SEND are able to share their views with others.
+Student voice is heard through: class discussions PSHE lessons School Council Celebrations of pupil achievements both inside and outside of school Children with SEND are able to share their views with others.
+Children have opportunity of share their views at reviews.
 We respond to children's views in the individual support we provide, and these views are an integral part of parent consultations, TAC meetings and SEN reviews.